 Antioxidants can reduce the harmful effects of inflammation in the body.
 This may be why you hear a lot about the importance of eating antioxidant-rich food to keep you healthy.
 Some researchers have also looked at whether essential oils can be used as antioxidants to help reduce inflammation.
 Although research is limited, there’s some evidence to suggest that essential oils help.

-A 2010 study found that the following essential oils had anti-inflammatory properties:
+A found that the following essential oils had anti-inflammatory properties:

 The National Association of Holistic Aromatherapy also lists many oils that may reduce inflammation, including:

 Because inflammation affects the whole body, essential oils can be used in a few different ways to treat it:

 Diffusion: You can buy an essential oil diffuser online or even at stores such as Wal-Mart or CVS.
 A diffuser will allow essential oil particles to disperse directly into the air.
 Inhaling the scent may help you relax.
 If your inflammation is stress-related, this may be beneficial.